bucketco/bucket-javascript-sdk/packages/node-sdk/README.md

 to provide for easier navigation:

 - `name` -- display name for `user`/`company`,
-- `email` -- the email of the user.
+- `email` -- the email of the user,
 - `avatar` -- the URL for `user`/`company` avatar image.

 Attributes cannot be nested (multiple levels) and must be either strings,